 Here you can find out everything you need to know about how to use Ruby Cup – we explain it all in one video and five simple steps.

-Details on other fold shapes are explained in FAQs, to help you find the right fold shape for you.
+Details on other menstrual cup folds are explained in our FAQs, to help you find the right folding method.

-As with tampons, gently insert the folded cup into your vagina, tilting back to the base of your spine.
-The cup should sit as low as it will comfortably sit inside your vagina, lower than a tampon.
-When the cup is inside, and open, it will create a light suction.
+As with tampons, gently insert the folded cup into your vagina, tilting it backwards to the base of your spine.
+The cup should sit as low as it can comfortably sit inside your vagina, normally lower than a tampon but with the stem fully inside.

-One of the great benefits of using a menstrual cup, is that it can be used for up to twelve hours.
-How often you need to empty your cup depends on your cycle and flow, most women find they need to empty it only in the morning and again in the evening.
-Use your first few cycles with a menstrual cup to learn what suits your flow best.
+One of the great benefits of using a menstrual cup is that it can be used for up to twelve hours.
+How often you need to empty your cup depends on your cycle and flow, though most menstrual cup users find they need to empty it only in the morning and again in the evening.

 With clean hands, gently pull the stem of the cup downwards until you can reach and grip the base of the cup.
-Pinch the base to release the suction and remove.
+Pinch the base to release the suction and take it out gently.

-Backpacking through Europe?
-Taking a trip into nature?
-Or planning a big night out?
-No worries, you can still use your menstrual cup, and emptying is easy no matter where you are.
-We cover the best ways to clean your cup in a public bathroom, and what to do when you are travelling or on the go – check out our page Using on the Move, and be ready for anything!
+We’ve made a collection of tips and tricks that cover the best ways to clean your Ruby Cup in a public bathroom, and what to do when you are traveling.
+Check out our Using on the Move article and you’ll be ready for anything!